-Class of '63 Endowed Scholarship This scholarship is intended to reward and encourage the continued growth and potential of a student who demonstrates financial need and plans to graduate from Nichols College.
+Class of '63 Endowed Scholarship The Class of '63 Endowed Scholarship is intended to reward and encourage the continued growth and potential of a student who demonstrates financial need and plans to graduate from Nichols College.
 The scholarship is awarded to a rising sophomore or a rising junior who has demonstrated financial need and who maintains a GPA of 3.0 or better.
-Preference is given to students who are active in the Nichols College community, including positive civic activities in the Greater Dudley/Webster/Southbridge area.
+Preference is given to students who are active in the Nichols College community, which shall include positive civic activities in the Greater Dudley/Webster/Southbridge area.
 Special consideration is given to students who have been honorably discharged from any of the five U.S. Military Armed Services.
-The award is renewable for up to three years.

 Class of '64 Endowed Scholarship (in memory of Patrick E. Donnelly) This scholarship is awarded to a rising sophomore, junior or senior who has demonstrated financial need and who maintains a GPA of 2.75 or better.
 Preference is given to students who are involved in co-curricular activities on the Nichols College campus or in the local community unless they are working full or part-time to support their college education.
-The award is renewable for up to three years.